jjmontesl/cubesviewer/doc/guide/installation.md

 be fronted by a real web server like Apache.

-As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript library, which means that you don't need to use any particular server side technology.
+As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript library, which means that you don't need to use any particular server side technology as long as there is a running CUbes server accessible to the client browser.
 This makes it (or parts of it) easily integrable in existing web applications.

 The installation workflow is as follows:

-1 - Python Cubes Requisite
+## 1 - Python Cubes Requisite

 In order to use CubesViewer, you need to have a working installation and configuration of the latest version of [Cubes Framework](http://databrewery.org/cubes.html) version.